SxryxnshS5/FeedForward/Testing.md

 detection of usability issues and allowed for iterative improvements to enhance the overall user experience.
 This is an overview of how key parts of the system were manually tested.

-## Front-End
+### Front-End

-Black-box testing was particularly helpful for testing the graphical user interface (GUI) of the website.
+Manual testing was particularly helpful for testing the Graphical User Interface of the website.
 Since it focuses on testing how software functions from a user's perspective, it allowed us to interact with the website just like a regular user would.
 This meant we could check if buttons, forms, and menus worked as expected without having necessarily had implemented the full features yet.
 By clicking around and trying different actions, we could ensure that the website looked and behaved correctly for users, helping us catch any glitches or usability issues early on.
+The front end was also manually tested whenever adjustments to templates were made, such as adding tables or making them dynamic with the back end code.
 This approach ensured that the website provided a smooth and intuitive experience for visitors, improving overall user satisfaction.

-## Back-end
+### Back-end
 Manual testing played a crucial role in ensuring the reliability and functionality of the website, especially during the implementation of key features facilitated by various view functions.
 It helped with quickly establishing whether a feature was correctly implemented or not.